Command and Staff College Quetta: Museum

+Officers Mess

 The Officers Mess is lodged in a building with an interior decor in traditional style.
 Most of the formal functions are held in the Mess.
 The Mess premises are also used for hosting private parties in accordance with the Mess Instructions.
 A snack bar, next to the Mess, functions in the evening.
 It was reconstructed in 1939.

 Children's Schooling

 The college runs an English-medium secondary School and College, the Iqra Army Public School and College, for the benefit of children of the student officers and the faculty.